 Best Seasonings for Red Snapper

 The world is your snapper here :).
-Really though, white fish is mild enough that many, many different spice blends work well with it and personal preferences easy to accommodate.
+Really though, white fish is mild enough that many, many different spice blends work well with it and personal preferences are easy to accommodate.

 Like it spicy?
 Add a jerk seasoning blend or go for a smoky chipotle spice.
 Classic seasonings for white fish that have stood the test of time include lemon pepper and Old Bay seasoning.